debasish-dutta/debasish-dutta/README.md

 ---

-- 🔭 I’m currently working on Embedded Systems.
+- 🔭 I’m currently working to develop my skills in C & C++.
-- ⚡ I'm skilled and competent in Machine Learning and Deep Learning.
+- ⚡ I'm have proficiency in Machine Learning and Deep Learning.
-- 🌱 I’m currently learning Advanced Deep Learning techniques.
+- 🌱 I’m currently learning Intermediate level DSA techniques.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 <!---- 👯 I’m looking to collaborate on ...
 <!---- 🤔 I’m looking for help with ...
 <!---- 💬 Ask me about ...